-This morning as I was reading my devotion out of my Mom’s Streams in the Dessert I couldn’t help but to think of ALL the times the Lord threw me out of the nest…yet He ALWAYS caught me right before I landed face first on concrete.
+This morning as I was reading my devotion out of my Mom’s Streams in the Dessert I couldn’t help but think of ALL the times the Lord threw me out of the nest…yet He ALWAYS caught me right before I landed face-first on the concrete.

 He found him in a desert land

 He kept him as the apple of His eye.